 In addition, the KSU designed MPFDs utilized a single power source to reduce the amount of wires extending the length down to the reactor core.
 After deployment, it was determined that this arrangement introduced cross-talk issues that led to multiple pulses from a single detector that shared a power supply with other detectors.
-8 through 13
+9 through 14

 3.2.2.
-NEET ASI MPFD Design and Evaluation Activities (Prior to Start of HT MPFD Project)
+Prior NEET ASI MPFD Design and Evaluation Activities

 The MPFD technology gained interest for further development during a 3 year project to refine previous MPFD designs for use in MTR irradiations.
-A NEET ASI project, Micro-Pocket Fission Detector, was awarded in 2012 to develop a MPFD design suitable for use in these harsh irradiation conditions.
-1-3
+A NEET ASI project, Micro-Pocket Fission Detector, was awarded in 2012 to develop a MPFD design suitable for use in these harsh irradiation conditions.1-3